 I am Professor of American Film and History and the SALC Director for Social Responsibility and Internationalisation.
 During 2015-16 I was Assistant Associate Dean for Internationalisation in the Faculty of Humantities, and in 2016-17 I was Distinguished Visiting Professor in Film and Culture at Central Washington University in Washington State.
-As well as contributing to the Film Program's development at CWU which includes practical filmmaking and industry-led classes, I am now an Executive Producer for Wildcat Productions making professional films for showcasing and broadcast as well as for the higher-education sector.
-The position at CWU emerged from work on, and the profile of, our film, Projections of America (2015), for which I was script editor, senior historical advisor and contributor and which was recently broadcast on PBS America in the UK, and which is now available on DVD and streaming through Amazon.
+At CWU I worked in the Film School teaching practical filmmaking and industry-led classes for aspiring graduates into the Hollywood industry.
+The position emerged from work on, and the profile of, the film, Projections of America (2015), for which I was script editor, senior historical advisor and contributor.
+Projections was broadcast on ARTE in Europe and PBS America in the UK and is now available on DVD and streaming through Amazon in the United States.

-I received my undergraduate degree in Politics and History from the Manchester Metropolitan University in 1988, an MA in American History and Institutions from the University of Keele in 1990, and a PhD also from Keele in 1996.
+I received my undergraduate degree in Politics and History from Manchester Metropolitan University in 1988, an MA in American History and Institutions from the University of Keele in 1990, and a PhD in California politics also from Keele in 1996.
 I have taught American Studies at Crewe and Alsager College (later Faculty of MMU), Keele and the Open University.
 I joined the staff at Manchester in 1994 and was Programme Director for American Studies from 2000-2003.
 Over extended periods between 2001 amd 2013 I was also Admissions Officer for English and American Studies and the American Studies MA Programme Director in 2014.

 Book Awards and Distinctions

 Hollywood's White House was the Ray and Thomas Browne Popular Culture Association (PCA) Book of the Year for 2003.
 Why We Fought was a Choice book of the year for 2008.
 Projections of America won numerous accolades including Best Documentary at the Dallas Video Fest in 2016.